hemen-babis/wildfire-homepage/content/wildfire-twin/_index.md

 Aurora is a deep learning model developed by Microsoft, designed to handle multiple domains, including weather, air quality, and ocean prediction under a single framework.
 It is pretrained on over a million hours of climate and weather data, and can be fine-tuned for a specific task with minimal training.
 It can deliver state-of-the-art accuracy across multiple domains, often outperforming specialized operational models, while remaining faster.
 Its main strength is adaptability, enabling rapid deployment for new forecasting applications [Bodnar et al., 2024].

 ## Comparative Overview
+FourCastNet, GraphCast, Pangu-Weather, and Aurora represents significant advancements in AI-based weather forecasting, yet they differ in their core approaches and strengths.
+FourCastNet uses Fourier neural operators to achieve extremely fast global forecasts and supports large ensemble generation, though with slightly reduced long-range accuracy in its initial version [Pathak et al 2022].
+GraphCast applies GNNs to model spatial relationships, achieving high accuracy in extreme event prediction and medium-range forecasting efficiency

+## Train FourCastNet